Weighting for a complex sub-merged dataset

 I've gone a little beyond your question about which weight to use, but I hope this helps!

-#4 Updated by Emily Lowthian almost 3 years ago
+#4 Updated by Emily Lowthian about 3 years ago

 I will be controlling for age, yes.